bcgov/DevEx-Roadmap/_pages/index.md

 {::options parse_block_html="true" /}
 <div class="page-section">

-Government IT projects that use Agile Methodology may discover that they need to rapidly bring new people and skills onto their sprint team.
-The value of Agile is the ability to pivot and go in a new direction based on research with your user community.
-A change in direction may mean you need to add different skills and expertise to your Agile team.
-Waiting weeks to procure a new contractor could pose risks to keeping a project on the sprint schedule.
-‘Sprint with Us’ is a concept for a new procurement model that allows projects to rapidly scale up their sprint teams.
+We want to reduce the paperwork required for the tech sector to work with government, and speed up value creation for the people served by public sector organizations.
+‘Sprint with Us’ is a concept to make it easier and faster for the tech community to work with government.
+This new procurement model would allow government projects to round-out Agile sprint teams to work on government IT projects, rapidly bringing new people and skills onto a sprint team so the work can continue without interruption.
+Help us design an easier way for small, experienced and qualified development teams to quickly step into government projects.
+We welcome your ideas on our [Trello board](https://trello.com/b/5GaODBBc/sprint-with-us).

 </div>